mcl7241/CAACS-Algorithm/README.md

 Source code for CAACS: A Carbon Aware Ant Colony System

-Code and data is is available for the following paper:
+Code and data is available for the following paper:

 Marina Lin, Laura P. Schaposnik.
 CAACS: A Carbon Aware Ant Colony System, 2024. https://arxiv.org/pdf/2407.09404